 As part of the team, VHB helped support the fast-track environmental clearance documentation, Federal Transit Administration (FTA) New Starts funding efforts, rail infrastructure design, and existing signal system assessment on the CSX “A” line between Deland and Kissimmee.
 VHB led the development of the service plans and O&M costs for the service, as well as an evaluation of capital infrastructure and equipment costs.
 We also performed biological surveys of the corridor/station sites; a Wetland Evaluation Report; and an Endangered Species Biological Assessment Report.
 VHB led the stormwater design and permitting of 10 stations, the hydraulic design and permitting of three bridges, and the stormwater design and permitting of approximately 17 miles of the corridor.

 The result of our team’s detailed and coordinated work?
-A safe, reliable commuter rail system moving an average of more than 6,000 riders daily through 16 stations in Central Florida.
+A safe, reliable commuter rail system with mobility hubs that move an average of more than 6,000 riders daily through 16 stations in Central Florida.
 Now that’s how you connect communities.